drewg13/foundryvtt-scum-and-villainy/README.md

 Clock Actors

 Clock Actors live in your Actors tab (and can be dragged onto a scene as a token).
 To get started, create a new actor and select the clock actor type.
 Change a clock setting (such as theme or size) or hit the Reset button (between the plus/minus buttons) to generate the correct clock artwork, if it doesn't appear as expected.
+Note that you can right-click Clock tokens for some of the same UI buttons from Clock Tiles for modifying the clock which will carry over to the linked actor.
+Multiple clock tokens linked to the same actor should stay in sync within the same scene, but tokens in different scenes will have to have the sheet opened to sync up.

 Clock Tiles